-Question Answer Mark

-Number

-1 (d) AO2 Indicative content Reasons for supporting this statement could be: the world is so beautiful, it must be designed the world is so complex, it must be designed by God only God could design the world especially for human beings

-Reasons for not supporting this statement could be: • the world is not designed as it is not perfect • humans see design which is not really present • design proves the existence of a designer, not of God

-Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 1 (d) AO2 Indicative content Reasons for supporting this statement could be: the world is so beautiful, it must be designed the world is so complex, it must be designed by Allah only Allah could design the world especially for human beings Reasons for not supporting this statement could be: the world is not designed as it is not perfect humans see design which is not really present design proves the existence of a designer, not of Allah Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows:

-Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).

-(i) Own opinion 1 mark for 3

-a simple reason 2 marks for a developed reason

-or two simple reasons a marks for

-three simple reasons or two developed reasons or a fully developed reason

-(ii) Why some people may disagree with their opinion 1 mark for 3

-a simple reason2 marks for

-a developed reasonor two simple reasons

-3 marks for

-three simple reasons

-or two developed reasons

-or a fully developed reason
+Award marks as follows: Candidates who do not refer to Islam in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason

-Question 1 Spelling, Punctuation and Grammar (a, b, c, d) 0 Errors severely hinder the meaning of the marks response or candidates do not spell, punctuate or use the rules of grammar within the context of the demands of the question.
-Threshold Level 1 mark Candidates spell, punctuate and use the rules of performance 1 grammar with reasonable accuracy in the context of the demands of the question.
+Question 1 (a, b, c, d) Spelling, Punctuation on and Grammar 0 marks Errors severely hinder the meaning of the response or candidates do not spell, punctuate or use the rules of grammar within the context of the demands of the question.
+Threshold performance Level 1 1 mark Candidates spell, punctuate and use the rules of grammar with reasonable accuracy in the context of the demands of the question.
 Any errors do not hinder meaning in the response.
 Where required, they use a limited range of specialist terms appropriately.
-Intermediate Level 2-3 Candidates spell, punctuate and use the rules of performance 2 marks grammar with considerable accuracy and general control of meaning in the context of the demands of the question.
+Intermediate performance Level 2 2-3 marks Candidates spell, punctuate and use the rules of grammar with considerable accuracy and general control of meaning in the context of the demands of the question.
 Where required, they use a good range of specialist terms with facility.
-High Level 4 Candidates spell, punctuate and use the rules of performance 3 marks grammar with consistent accuracy and effective control of meaning in the context of the demands of the question.
+High performance Level 3 4 marks Candidates spell, punctuate and use the rules of grammar with consistent accuracy and effective control of meaning in the context of the demands of the question.
 Where required, they use a wide range of specialist terms adeptly and with precision.

-Question Number Correct Answer Partially Correct Answer Reject Mark 2 (a) AO1 the belief that God is all-powerful all powerful having unlimited power being able to do anything give two marks if all the characteristics are included in a list Any alternative wording of the above points is acceptable. powerful a characteristic of God Any alternative wording of the above points is acceptable.
-(1) Reject answers which define a different key word (0) 2
+Question Number Correct Answer Partially Correct Answer Reject Mark 2 (a) AO1 the belief that Allah is all-powerful all powerful having unlimited power being able to do anything give two marks if all the characteristics are included in the list powerful a characteristic of Allah Any alternative wording of the above points is acceptable.
+(1) Reject answers which define a different key word (0) 2 Any alternative wording of the above points is acceptable.
+(2)